karlfleener/pintoit/README.md

 ### Creating Pins

 Pins are able to be created through a form where users are able to upload an image, create a name for the pin and describe the pin if they choose to.
-To access this form, simply click on the + icon in the bottom right corner of any page.
+To access this form, simply click on the + icon in the bottom right corner of every page.

 ![](https://github.com/karlfleener/pintoit/blob/master/app/assets/images/pins/pin_create.png)